I cannot scan over a network. What should I do?

-- If you see the message "Network product is not available: currently being used by user", there may be a communication error between the scanner and computer.
-Restart the scanner.
+- If you see the message "Network product is not available: currently being used by user", there may be a communication error between the product and computer.
+Restart the product.

 - Epson Scan 2 does not support networks that use only IPv6.
 Use Epson Scan 2 on a network that supports IPv4.

-- If the Firewall function is active, the scanner may not be discovered by the Epson Scan 2 Utility.
-Open the Epson Scan 2 Utility, enter the IP address for your scanner, and click Add.
+- If the Firewall function is active, the product may not be discovered by the Epson Scan 2 Utility.
+Open the Epson Scan 2 Utility, enter the IP address for your product, and click Add.